ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

 3. Upgrade to newer version of Swift

-(a) Upgrading from source code
+(a) Upgrade from source code

 .. code::

    $ git tag –l  # lists all the tags for the given repo
    $ git checkout <tag_to_update_to>

-(b) Upgrading packages
+(b) Upgrade packages

 .. code::

    $ sudo pip install –r requirements.txt --upgrade
-   $ sudo pip install –r test-requirements.txt –upgrade
+   $ sudo pip install –r test-requirements.txt -–upgrade
    $ sudo python setup.py install

 4. If needed, reboot server for kernel upgrades(if any)